 In their day these cars were pretty quick but nowadays your average yobbo in a hot hatch will leave a Monza standing.
 However size – or speed in this case – isn’t everything of course.
 I don’t really know why I like these cars so much but those are human emotions for you I suppose.
 I love the fastback styling and the understated spoiler on the back – so much more classy than that brash Essex Boy ‘whale tail’ on the Sierra XR4i.
 But I guess that above all else the car evokes memories of a significant period in my life.
-With its digital LCD dashboard the Monza GSE “truly was a child of the Eighties” as one of the Autobahnstormers club members once said to me, and who knows – one day it might yet become a true classic.
+With its digital LCD instruments the Monza GSE “truly was a child of the Eighties” as one of the Autobahnstormers club members once said to me, and who knows – one day it might yet become a true classic.

 Work has finally started on the old girl after a bit of a delay.
 Paul my restorer has been inundated with a batch of horse-boxes to refurbish of all things – I do hope he doesn’t get the two projects confused!

 The car is in a bit of a bad way and it was a close call as to whether it was worth restoring at all apparently, but fortunately Paul and his colleague Andy decided that the answer was yes.
 I aim to go up and check up on her in another six months to see how she’s getting on.

 It’s also becoming clear that some previous ‘restoration’ work done on the car before I bought it has in places been a bit of a bodge.
 There are parts of the inner wings where new metal had just been welded straight over the top of corroded areas, with the result that Paul is having to hack all of the bodged stuff out first in order to get at the rust.

 Some progress on the front of the car, mainly on the notoriously corrosion-prone suspension turrets.
 I want to keep that bracing strut on the suspension as I think it looks pretty cool!